 If the market breaks and closes above the previous candle high, you'll exit the trade.

-Or previous candle high depending on the timeframe you're looking.
+Because all the way, the market did not break and close above the previous day high, or previous candle high depending on the timeframe you're looking.

 This is a false break setup that I want to share with you.